anuma-ai/docs/src/content/sdk/react/Internal/interfaces/UseChatStorageResult.md

 * undefined: Include all server-side tools (default)
 * string\[]: Include only tools with these names
 * \[]: Include no server-side tools
+* function: Dynamic filter that receives prompt embedding(s) and all tools, returns tool names to include.
+Useful for semantic tool matching.

 **Example**